ketanrajpal/ketanrajpal/README.md

   ### :necktie: Ketan Rajpal
-  I am a passionate, successful, and multi-award-winning **Full Stack Developer** and **UI/UX Designer with** more than 9 years of experience.
-Since my youngest age, I have been passionate about design and art.
-I grew up with the Internet and naturally took a path according to this passion.
-I am familiar with both **front-end** and **back-end**; thorough understanding of user experience and possibly even product strategy.
+  I am a passionate, successful, and multi-award-winning **Full Stack Developer** and **UI/UX Designer** with more than **10 years** of experience.
+I have hands-on experience in developing **scalable** and **responsive web applications**, using modern software design techniques.
+I love working in environments where my skills can be consistently challenged to not only improve but revolutionise products or services.
+Highly motivated individual driven by passions and dreams.
+A talented leader with unique ideas and a history of successful contributions in the field.

   ### :beers: Download my resume [here](https://ketanrajpal.dev/resume.pdf)